2026 ISPA Annual Convention

 Refund Policy

-ISPA will attempt to honor requests for substitutions at any time.
-Refunds (less $25 administrative fee) are only available through January 17, 2025.
-After January 17, 2025, registration fees are non-refundable.
+Monday, January 5, 2026.
+After January 5, 2026, registration fees are non-refundable.
 Refunds will be processed 3 weeks following the close of convention in the form of original payment.

 Cancellation Policy

-All cancellations and changes must be made in writing by January 17, 2025 to [email protected].
+All cancellations and changes must be made in writing by January 5, 2026 to [email protected].
 No cancellations will be accepted by phone.
 Substitutions are acceptable with prior notification to ISPA.

 Events

-Supervision Forum
+Supervision Forum (1.0 PD Credit)

-Tracy K. Cruise, Ph.D.
-Western, Illinois University & Mark E. Swerdlik, Ph.D.
-Illinois State University
+Tracy K. Cruise, PhD, Western, Illinois University & Mark E. Swerdlik, PhD, Illinois State University

 This session will provide a forum for participants to share their experiences supervising interns including successes and engage in collegial consultation regarding supervisory challenges.
 Attendance at this session will meet the renewal requirements for the ISPA credential program and also awards one hour of approved ISBE and Illinois Department of Professional Regulation continuing professional development

-Friday, January 31, 2025, | 7:30am-8:30am (ONLY)
+Friday, January 15, 2026 | 7:30am-8:30am (ONLY)

 This session will end in time for participants to attend their 8:30 workshops.